HatmanStack/pixel-prompt/README.md

-# React Native App with Expo
+# Pixel Prompt

-This repository contains a React Native application built using Expo.
-This is an example app, intended to demonstrate the inference API from Hugging Face JS Libraries.
-Expo builds the application for web or mobile.
+This repository contains <strong>Pixel Prompt</strong> an app made with React Native built using Expo.
+It uses the Hugging Face Inference API along with SOTA diffusion models to create images.
+The app can act as a scaffold to deploy your own ML applications using JS or as a frontend for more intensive ML [applications](https://github.com/hatmanstack/react-native-serve-ml).
 An explanation of some of the componenets and deployment architectures: [Cloud Bound](https://medium.com/@HatmanStack/cloud-bound-react-native-and-fastapi-ml-684a658f967a).

 ## Preview

-To preview the application visit the hosted version on the Hugging Face Spaces platform [here](https://huggingface.co/spaces/Hatman/react-native-serve-ml) or download the Android version [here](https://play.google.com/store/apps/details?id=gemenielabs.serveml)
+To preview the application visit the hosted version on the Hugging Face Spaces platform [here](https://huggingface.co/spaces/Hatman/react-native-serve-ml) or download the Android version [here](https://play.google.com/store/apps/details?id=gemenielabs.pixel_prompt)

 ## Prerequisites